Anne Milton

-Anne Frances Milton (née Turner; born 3 November 1955) is a British politician who served as Minister of State for Skills and Apprenticeships from 2017 to 2019.
+Anne Frances Milton (née Turner; born 3 November 1955) is a British former politician and lobbyist who served as Minister of State for Skills and Apprenticeships from 2017 to 2019.
 She was Member of Parliament (MP) for Guildford from 2005 to 2019.
 Elected as a Conservative, she had the whip removed in September 2019 and subsequently sat as an independent politician.

 Early life and career

 Anne Frances Turner was born on 3 November 1955 in Sussex, England to Patrick and Nesta Turner.
 She attended Haywards Heath Grammar School in West Sussex.
 She trained as a nurse at St Bartholomew's Hospital in London and obtained a diploma in district nursing from the London South Bank University.
 Milton worked for the NHS for 25 years as a nurse which included working in primary care, research and supporting palliative care nurses.
 During the 1980s, she was a shop steward for the Royal College of Nursing.